tylerharter/cs301-projects/linter/README.md

 ## Clarifications/Corrections

-* Nov 20: Please re-download latest lint.py as there was an issue with jupyter magics such as (%matplotlib inline)
+* Nov 20: Please re-download latest lint.py as there was an issue with jupyter magics such as (%matplotlib inline).
 * Nov 23: Fixed a small bug that created unnecessary "Statement seems to have no effect" errors.
+* Nov 25: Filtered out "Statement seems to have no effect" errors that were generated from notebooks.

 ## Introduction